Main

 1.41 Uncertainty Principle

-Section 37 (last updated 2.04.2021) The uncertainty principle provides a physical overview about the ontological notion of self-determination.
-The principle of uncertainty states that the more precisely the position of some particle is determined, the less precisely its momentum can be known, and vice versa.
-This means that when the final aim of some activity …
+Section 37 (first conceived 2.04.2021) Uncertainty, Self-Determination, and the Abstractive Set The uncertainty principle provides a physical analogue for the ontological notion of self-determination.
+According to the principle of uncertainty, the more precisely the position of a particle is determined, the less precisely its momentum can be known, and vice versa.
+This reciprocal limitation suggests …

 1.41 Uncertainty Principle Read More »